neicnordic/sda-dashboard/biohackrxiv-paper-2022/paper-20/paper.md

 ## Roles Involved in a Federated EGA Node

+In order to focus our work during the biohackathon we decided to first identify the roles involved in running a Federated EGA node:

+- **Node Representative** - aims to understand what services need to be adjust for their node so that they can run the federated EGA in their infrastructure;
+- **Developer** - needs documentation about the starting points of the code base in order to start reading as well as a demo stack of the services;
+- **Operator** - requires a technical checklist to see if my node is technically ready to join federated EGA
+- **Helpdesk** - want to see the files a submitter has submitted so that I can assist in the submission process
+- **Submitter** - would need to submit data to a Federated EGA node.

+Our attention was towards *Developers* and *Submitters* with the starter pack, while the documentation was we produced aimed to help *Node Representative* and *Operator* roles.

+Given that the *Submitter* role covers a broader spectrum of questions that such a role might have we decided to focus on the encryption of files, which is a requirement for a file to be correctly submitted.
+We underestood that an easy tool that can assist me to encrypt the files so we aimed to identify and document how such a tool could be utilized.

 ## FEGA Technical Requirements

+We summarized the technical requirements for joining the federation in the following table:

 |  # |       	Component       	|                                                                                                                      	Description                                                                                                                      	| Required |   Link to  |
 |:--:|:-----------------------------:|:-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|:--------:|:----------:|